SMerrony/aghast/docs/Automation.md

   Value = 17.0
 ```

+Some Integrations supply multiple results (eg. Scraper) and you will need to add an `Index = ` line to the Condition.

 ### Actions
 One or more Actions must be attached to an Event to form an Automation.